-No - 10.11 Please add any additional comments, conclusions and/or recommendations related to World Heritage policies and resources - 11.
+No. - 10.11 Please add any additional comments, conclusions and/or recommendations related to World Heritage policies and resources The National Secretariat of Tourism carries out public-private partnerships to strengthen the World Heritage and the Jesuit Route, developing specific projects aimed at the conservation of the property and its surroundings, enhancement, community work and the linking of the indigenous peoples with World Heritage. - 11.
 International Cooperation - 11.1 Has the State Party promoted international cooperation and the establishment of cooperation mechanisms for heritage since the last Periodic Report?
 If so, please indicate the type of cooperation that best describes your activities.